adhocteam/homework/noclist/README.md

 You should see `Listening on http://0.0.0.0:8888`.

-If you have any trouble getting the server running, or any other questions about this homework, please join the [public slack channel](https://public-slack.adhoc.team/) and ask us.
+If you have any trouble getting the server running, or any other questions about this homework, please [reach out to us](https://homework.adhoc.team/) and ask.

 ## Handling Errors